 Taking online courses is a great way to dip your toes into a variety of jobs and see which is best suited for you.
 However, it is not necessary to list every online course you’ve dipped into!
 Tweak your resume to highlight the courses that you’ve taken that directly apply to the position.

-For more information about upskilling and course recommendations: Upskill and Reskill: Online Courses for Your Career Transition
+For more information about upskilling and course recommendations check out the blog post Upskill and Reskill: Online Courses for Your Career Transition.

 7. Translate Your Teacher Skills & Experience on Your Resume